Asthma – children

 Asthma is a condition that causes cough, wheeze and shortness of breath.
 It is common, with 1 in 7 children in New Zealand taking medication for asthma.
 With treatment, asthma can be well managed and children can run and play as normal.
 Many also grow out of it as they get older.

-- swelling of the airways
+- swelling of your airways

-- tightening of the airway walls
+- tightening of your airway walls

 - an increase in mucus (phlegm).

 These changes cause narrowing of your airways.
 This leads to wheezing, cough and difficulty with breathing.

 Children with asthma have sensitive airways that react to certain triggers, such as allergens (substances that cause an allergic reaction), viruses, cold or humid weather, exercise and air pollutants, such as cigarette smoke.